exadel-inc/esl/src/modules/esl-animate/README.md

 (item will start animation with a delay after previous item animation start)
 - `group-delay` - number of milliseconds to delay animation in group
 - `repeat` (boolean) - refresh (re-animate) items when they became invisible (exit viewport)
+- `ratio` - number of intersection ratio to consider element as visible Only 0.2 (20%), 0.4 (40%), 0.6 (60%), 0.8 (80%) values are allowed due to share of IntersectionObserver instance
+with a fixed set of thresholds defined.

 ### Use cases
 - plugin (target attribute defined)